DeaFetahu/DeaFetahu/README.md

 ### My name is Dea Fetahu and I am a web developer in the making !

-🌱 I’m currently learning ASP.NET
+🌱 I’m currently learning ASP.NET Core

 ### Skills
 <p align="left">